zormaxo/AdTrack/README.md

 Advertisement Track is a simple WinForms application.
 It waits for user inputs and then organizes and categorizes the input data and generates reports.
+Advertisement Track provides users with a simple yet powerful tool to better organize their data and make more informed decisions about advertising.